stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

+The percentile type is described at the end of this chapter.

-The build method creates the viewport and scissor rectangle arrays:
+The builder creates the viewport and scissor rectangle arrays:

 ```java
 protected VkPipelineViewportStateCreateInfo result() {